 There is no specific method.
 Each day before the show, the band puts together a list of songs they feel like playing.
 If you have looked at the tour stats, you can tell they like to mix things up.
 They consistently perform rare songs to keep things fresh and are constantly striving to create an ultimate concert experience for their fans.
 Also, the setlists are generally shorter when there is a "festival lineup."
 Finally, if they are touring in support of a recently released album, the setlist contains a higher concentration of songs from that album.

 Who are you?

-My name is Ryan Harris and I live and work in Olathe, KS.
-I'm 35-years old, I love to play guitar (total gear-head), appreciate music, cultivate micro-hobbies, read and travel.
-I've have been attending 311 shows all over the country and enjoying their music since 1996, so really, I'm just a huge 311 fan like all of you, with a pretty sweet part-time gig.
+My name is Ryan Harris and I live and work in Olathe, KS (Kansas City Area).
+I'm 38-years old, I love to play guitar (total gear-head), appreciate music, cultivate micro-hobbies, have 3 cats, and enjoy traveling.
+I have been attending 311 shows all over the country and enjoying their music since 1996, so really, I'm just a huge 311 fan like all of you, with a pretty sweet part-time (volunteer) gig.